fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13a.md

 ### Application database

 For our application we need a relational database.
 There are many options, but we will be using the currently most popular Open Source solution [PostgreSQL](https://www.postgresql.org/).
 You can install Postgres (as the database is often called) on your machine, if you wish to do so.
-An easier option would be using Postgres as a cloud service, e.g. [ElephantSQL](https://www.elephantsql.com/).

 However, we will be taking advantage of the fact that it is possible to create a Postgres database for the application on the Fly.io and Heroku cloud service platforms, which are familiar from the parts 3 and 4.